 Take a guided tour on all-terrain vehicles down well-marked trails through the beautiful trees and spectacular scenery of Beaver Creek.
 The vehicles are easy to drive and fully automatic; 4-6 passengers per vehicle.
-Located in Logan Canyon, you will spend an hour exploring the woods, then you’ll enjoy sandwiches and famous Bear Lake raspberry shakes at the Bear Lake overlook.
+Located in Logan Canyon, you will spend an hour exploring the woods, then you’ll enjoy a Hawaiian picnic and famous Bear Lake raspberry shakes at the Bear Lake overlook.
 Transportation and dinner included.

 Price: $55 (maximum of 20)

 BBQ at Hyrum State Park